kppilot/demo-app-actions/readme.md

 Terraform code is present in *.deploy* directory. </br>
 tag: #major,#minor,#patch in commit message.</br>
 default_tag: #patch </br>
-major, minor, patch keywords can also be set </br>
+major, minor, patch keywords can also be set to custom keywords </br>
 if no keyword matches in commit message , then use default tag